hellentruongg/hellentruongg/README.md

 - 👋 Hi, I’m Hellen Truong
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently working on a developing project for my thesis
+- 🌱 I’m continuously building and refining my frontend development skill set
 - 💞️ I’m looking for a frontend developer role or similar in Sweden
 - 🏠 I'm flexible and open to relocation for full-time jobs
 - 📫 I'm easily reached by email hellentruong123@gmail.com or phone number +46790764598